The Pristine Inner Galaxy Survey (PIGS) IV: A photometric metallicity analysis of the Sagittarius dwarf spheroidal galaxy: Metallicity analysis

 By computing the ratio MP/MR for each division, as shown in Figure~\ref{rings}, it is possible to appreciate the change of the metallicity moving away from the centre.
 The distances are set along the semi-major axis of each ring with respect to the centre of the MR population (with $\feh > -1.0$, see Table \ref{tab:table-name}) using the projected coordinates from equation \ref{eq:xy}.
 The error bars are calculated assuming a Poissonian distribution.
 We find that Sagittarius presents a clear negative metallicity gradient -- the relative number of metal-poor stars is higher at larger radii from the centre of the galaxy.

 For the central ellipse, the stellar budget of M54 contributes by enhancing the relative number of metal-poor stars.
 The last rings, located furthest away from the centre of the galaxy, have higher uncertainties due to the lower stellar density in the outer Sgr region.
+The outer two ellipses also contain the two metal-poor globular clusters Ter8 and Arp2, with \feh $\sim -2.37$ and \feh $\sim -1.77$ \citep[][]{2008AJ....136..614M}, at $(\alpha, \delta) \approx (292^\circ,-34^\circ)$ and $(\alpha, \delta) \approx (292^\circ, -30^\circ)$ \citep{2010AJ....140.1830G}, respectively.
+For the outer three ellipses, the black points illustrate the MP/MR ratios after removing the stellar contribution from these two clusters.
+Excluding these two systems, we find that the trend seems to flatten starting at $d \sim 8^\circ$.